TylerB23/TylerB23.github.io/_posts/2020-04-25-my-jekyll-setup.markdown

 I get an error like: "WARNING: You don't have /home/tylerb/.gem/ruby/2.7.0/bin in your PATH, gem executables will not run", which, as you might imagine, means that the gem executables won't run and we can't install and use jekyll and bundler.
+I fix that by running
+{% highlight bash%}
+export PATH="/home/tylerb/.gem/ruby/2.7.0/bin:$PATH"
+{% endhighlight %}
+Obviously, change my directory path to whatever yours is in the error message.

 Bundler is a Ruby package manager which tracks and installs the gems necessary to do your work.
 It wraps our Jekyll functions and makes sure Ruby is set up behind